Arithmetic

 Functions not only have names; they also have arguments, parameters being passed to the function.
 For example, the trigonometric functions sin(α) cos(α) tan(α) all require an angle α.
 In Musa, we write the angle right after the function name - with no space - inside tandem brackets.
 In 2D, the brackets join to form a cartouche:

 By the way, angles are expressed in Musa as fractions of a full circle, not as radians or degrees.
-One full circle is called 1 Torit, abbreviated To.
+One full circle is called 1 Torit, abbreviated To (not to be confused with tor, the Musa constant equal to 2π).
 For example, an angle of π radians or 180° would simply be a Musa angle of ½ Torit, written  or .
 The arguments to the trig functions are in Torits, so they already have the 2π built in.
 Instead of writing cos(π/3) = 1/2, we would write cos(1/6) = 1/2.

 (Even though the words tangent and cosine are written with aspirated letters in English, and the a is æ, these functions are abbreviated with unaspirated letters and a central a, as in Latin, and the same is true of other functions, so that they are consistent across languages.)